Akshit8/k8s-certmanager/README.md

 <br/>

-Also make sure the ingress controller is running and accepting traffic for your domain.
-Ping `your-domain.com`, and you should be able to see a 404 Not Found page.
+Also, make sure the ingress controller is running and accepting traffic for your domain.
+Ping `your-domain.com` and you should be able to see a **404 Not Found** page.
 This indicates there are no routes to `/` and the ingress controller is running.

-If you are not able to get above result, make sure nginx-ingress is installed and enabled inside the cluster.
-Refer it's installation guide [here](https://kubernetes.github.io/ingress-nginx/deploy/).
+If you are not able to get the above result, make sure Nginx-ingress is installed and enabled inside the cluster.
+Refer to its installation guide [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 ```yaml
 apiVersion: networking.k8s.io/v1